yanlifang/InterviewPreparation/interview/spring.md

 A "Spring Bean" is simply a Java object.

-When Java objects are created by the Spring Container, then Spring refers to them as "Spring Beans".
+When Java objects were created by the Spring Container, then Spring refers to them as "Spring Beans".

-Spring Beans are created from normal Java classes .... just like Java objects.
+Spring Beans were created from normal Java classes .... just like Java objects.

 ![img.png](img.png)
 Source: https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans-introduction